-From arts and crafts and health and wellness products to preservative-free and colourant-free home-baked goods, this is hands down one of the best places in Joburg to shop for local gifts with dozens of talented artisans producing unique handcrafted items from a range of materials using traditional techniques.
+From arts and crafts and health and wellness products to preservative-free and colourant-free home-baked goods, this is a good place to shop for local gifts with dozens of talented artisans producing unique handcrafted items from a range of materials using traditional techniques.
 There is also a lovely tea garden, where you can enjoy a wide variety of delicious food and

 Delicious food stallsMeera's dosa stall is a favourite market lunch stop with a range of authentic, freshly made vegan-friendly South Indian dosas to choose from served with delicious sambar and Indian pickles complemented by excellent chai or freshly squeezed juices and for the most delicious cakes there's Bettina’s Café.
 Pick up your daily bread from The French Bakehouse and for teas and coffees there's The Green Bean African Coffee Roastery and Nigiro Tea Merchants.
 The Argentine grill stall Churri Kings is another favourite for the very best flame-grilled meat including fantastic steak sandwiches.